-Fat and Skinny: The two servant of the Arendelle Castle: Kai (Fat) and Gerda (Skinny).
+Fat and Skinny: The two servants of the Arendelle Castle: Kai (fat) and Gerda (skinny).

 Finishing Each Other's Sentences: In "Love is an Open Door" to show how well Anna and Hans fit together.
-Except Anna says "sandwiches" instead of "sentences"....
-And Hans' reaction foreshadows how he is tailoring himself to fit Anna's hopes for a guy to manipulate her.
+Except Anna says "sandwiches" instead of "sentences".... and Hans's reaction foreshadows how he is tailoring himself to fit Anna's hopes for a guy to manipulate her.

 Also the trolls in "Fixer Upper" where almost every other line is sung by a troll other than the line before or by the group.

 First Boy Wins: Subverted.
 The first romantic interest isn't the one who ends up getting the girl.